 - Benevolent A.I.: Zigzagged.
 Dwayne piloting the Big Guy power armor acts like one, and what AI software installed is actively benevolent, just incomplete.

 - Calling Your Attacks: Big Guy given all his signature moves ridiculous sounding names.
 Rusty has memorized each and every one.

 - Catchphrase: The most frequent of these in the series.
 "For the love of Mike." (or "For the love of Marry" when piloted by Dr. Erika Slate.)
 Which is implied to be the catchphrase of whoever is Big Guy's pilot.

 - Combat Pragmatist: Big Guy is not afraid to fight dirty when the situation calls for it.

 - Combining Mecha: Though only shown once, Big Guy is capable of attaching Rusty onto his arm for additional firepower.

-- First-Episode Spoiler: Not long into the first episode, we learn that "the first successful robot soldier" is actually Power Armor.
+- First-Episode Twist: Not long into the first episode, we learn that "the first successful robot soldier" is actually Power Armor.